uktrade/iigb-beta-content/content/beta/investment-ops/centres-of-excellence/en_US.md

 display: "nonjs"
 ---

-Research and development centres that are relevant to your chosen industry.
+See the concentration of research and development centres in each industry in each area of the UK.